leesei/leesei.github.io/src/content/post/awk-notes.md

 END {...}
 ```

-A Awk program is executed on a row basis, with optional rules to switch the statements (block) to execute
+An Awk program is executed on a row basis, with optional rules to switch the statements (block) to execute
 each row is parsed into fields by the separator.
 The default action is `{ print $0 }` (print the whole row).
 We can add condition before statement to serve as filter, condition can use field, regular expression and comparisons.